kaidx3/clColors/README.md

 # clColors
-ANSI color codes for the clStyles module.
+A collection of ANSI color codes for the clStyles module.